Anrep (noble family)

-The House of Anrep is a Baltic German family, belonging to Swedish and Russian nobility.
+The Anrep family is a Baltic-German noble family, belonging also to Swedish and Russian nobility.

 History

 The family originates from Anreppen, a village on Lippe river in Westfalia, Germany (now a part of Delbrück town).
 In 15th century Anreps, belonging to the Teutonic Knights, settled in Livonia.
 In 1626, during the Thirty Years' War, this country became a dominion of Sweden.